-Variables in Terraform
+# Variables in Terraform

 Some of the variables that we are going to use in our code could be very sensitive, for example credentials and access keys.
 There should not be gone into version control.
-Therefore, it is possible to fetch these variable values using an additional file named terraform.tfvars
+Therefore, it is possible to fetch these variable values using an additional file named `terraform.tfvars`.
+When values are populating for variables, Terraform will fetch vaules for vairables from this file and pass them into the code.

 For example, let's again provision a simple EC2 instance,

-Create a file with the named instance.tf
+Create a file with the named `instance.tf`,

 resource "aws_instance" "example" {